-NRK TV – streaming service
+NRK TV – the streaming service everyone loves

 NRK, the Norwegian Broadcasting Corporation, is the public service broadcaster in Norway.
 By applying inclusive design in everything they do, NRK has developed a world-class streaming service that enables everyone to enjoy its rich programme catalogue.